quandtm/XNInterface/README.md

+#This project is no longer in development, and is no longer supported.

 #XNInterface

 XNInterface is a GUI library for XNA 4.0, and is compatible and tested with Windows and WP7.
 (It may be compatible with the XBOX however this has not been tested - let me know if it works for you!)